 Step 4.
 In the Check File System window, check the "Try to fix errors if found" option.

 Step 5.
 Click "Start" to check errors on your partition.

 To format a partition or device with EaseUS Partition Master:

-After formatting your hard drive, SD card or USB drive, you can copy the files you recovered back to your device and use it as normal.
+After formatting your hard drive, SD card, or USB drive, you can copy the files you recovered back to your device and use them as normal.

-In most of the cases, the error "cannot open volume for direct access" can be fixed by formatting your storage device.
-If the problem remains using this method, you can continue to apply the extra methods below to have a try.
+In most cases, the error "cannot open volume for direct access" can be fixed by formatting your storage device.
+If the problem remains, you can continue applying the extra methods below to try.

 Step 1.
 Go to the "Start" menu and type services.

 Step 2.
 In the search result, choose the "Services" app.

 Step 3.
 Here you can see all the services on your computer.
 Right-click the suspicious service and choose "Properties".